knuesel/typst-minideck/lib/styling.typ

 }

 // Core rules that should almost always be applied for correct functionality
-// (applied automatically by minideck, but themes or the user can disable it
+// (applied automatically by minideck, but themes or the user can override or
-// by specifiying `core-template: none`)
+// disable it by setting `core-template: ...` to a function or `none`)
 #let core-template(doc) = {
   // Bibliography
   set bibliography(title: none)